microbit-foundation/ml-trainer/README.md

-This repository is derived from [ML-Machine](https://ml-machine.org) ([GitHub](https://github.com/microbit-foundation/cctd-ml-machine.)), a free and open-source interactive machine-learning platform from [Center for Computational Thinking and Design at Aarhus University](https://cctd.au.dk/).
+This repository is derived from [ML-Machine](https://ml-machine.org) ([GitHub](https://github.com/microbit-foundation/cctd-ml-machine.)), a free and open-source interactive machine-learning platform from the [Center for Computational Thinking and Design at Aarhus University](https://cctd.au.dk/).

-Significant changes have been made to align with the tech stack of other Micro:bit Educational Foundation applications, add and remove features and revise the user experience for some features also in ML-Machine.
+Significant changes have been made to align with the tech stack of other Micro:bit Educational Foundation applications, add and remove features, and revise the user experience for some features also in ML-Machine.
 We encourage you to review both projects and see which best fits your needs.